 For Immediate Release

-OTTAWA ─ June 23, 2017 ─ Office of the Superintendent of Financial Institutions
+OTTAWA ─ November 24, 2017 ─ Office of the Superintendent of Financial Institutions Canada

-Today, the Office of the Superintendent of Financial Institutions Canada (OSFI) released for comment revisions to its 2018 Life Insurance Capital Adequacy Test (LICAT) guideline for federally regulated life insurers.
+Today the Office of the Superintendent of Financial Institutions (OSFI) released the final version of its 2018 Life Insurance Capital Adequacy Test Guideline (LICAT) for federally regulated life insurers.

 The Office of the Superintendent of Financial Institutions (OSFI) is an independent agency of the Government of Canada, established in 1987, to protect depositors, policyholders, financial institution creditors and pension plan members, while allowing financial institutions to compete and take reasonable risks.